tapis-project/documentation/source/technical/jobs.rst

 In this example, all input and output directories are either specified in the *myApp* definition or are assigned their default values.
 Currently, the execution system on which an application runs must be specified in either the application definition or job request.
 Our example assumes that *myApp* assigns the execution system.
 Future versions of the Jobs service will support dynamic execution system selection.

-An archive system can also be specified in the application or job request; the default is to be the same as the execution system.
+An archive system can also be specified in the application or job request; the default is for it to be the same as the execution system.

 -----------------------